simonduf/jchart2d-code/readme-binaries.txt

 o Moved info.monitorenter.gui.chart.TracePoint2D to info.monitorenter.gui.chart.tracepoints.TracePoint2D.
-  The first was deprecated: Please update to the new package version. o JChart2d-3.3.0 requires Java 1.6 now (binaries and source / libraries and compiler).
+  The first was deprecated: Please update to the new package version. o JChart2d-3.3.0 requires Java 1.6 now (binaries and source / libraries and compiler). o ITrace2D.PROPERTY_TRACEPOINT has been renamed to ITrace2D.PROPERTY_TRACEPOINTS. o ITrace2D.PROPERTY_POINT_CHANGED has been renamed to ITrace2D.PROPERTY_TRACEPOINT_CHANGED_LOCATION. o ITrace2D.PROPERTY_POINT_HIGHLIGHTERS_CHANGED has been renamed to ITrace2D.PROPERTY_TRACEPOINT_CHANGED_HIGHLIGHTERS. o Changed ITrace2D.firePointChanged(ITracePoint2D, int) to ITrace2D.firePointChanged(ITracePoint2D, int, double double) to let it know if an extremum was changed which saves a lot of performance especially on large traces.

 jchart2d-3.2.2 - September, 24th, 2011